logo

 Icon

-How a Kanban Board Accelerates Projects in Redmine: From issue Chaos to Transparent Flow
+How a Kanban Board Accelerates Projects in Redmine: From Task Chaos to Transparent Flow

 Kanban in Redmine: More Than Just a Plugin